uplynk-full-stack/aurelia-tips/articles/compose-tag.md

 ---
 title: Using the Compose Tag
-excerpt: A couple of real-world examples using the <compose> tag.
+description: A couple of real-world examples using the <compose> tag.
 ---

 # Using the &lt;compose&gt; Tag